MuhammadOwais02/MuhammadOwais02/README.md

 # Welcome to My GitHub Profile! 👋

 Hi there!
-I'm Muhammad Owais, a student at Ghulam Ishaq Khan Institute, pursuing a Bachelor of Science in Artificial Intelligence.
+I'm Muhammad Owais, a recent graduate from Ghulam Ishaq Khan Institute, with Bachelor of Science in Artificial Intelligence.
 This is my GitHub profile, where you can find a collection of projects and contributions related to web development, NLP, ML, CV, and Deep Learning.
 Feel free to explore, contribute, and provide feedback. 🚀

 ## About Me 🙋‍♂️